-The total size of the markets in which Capio operates was approx- imately EUR 38 billion in 2014.1 Private providers still represent a small part of the overall market, approximately 13% of the addres- sable market in Sweden, 6% in Norway, 23% in France and 16% in Germany in 2013.2 Even though the different local markets have varying proportions of private providers, growth prospects and fun- ding conditions, there are a number of common factors shared by all of the markets in which Capio operates.
+The different local markets vary in terms of presence of private providers, growth prospects and funding conditions, yet there are a number of common factors shared by all of the markets in which Capio operates.
 Capio believes that these common factors create significant opportunities for private healthcare providers.

-In France and Germany, conditions are very different to Sweden’s.
-The transition to lower care levels and specialization is not taking place on any large scale, mainly because healthcare is concentrated in hospitals and inpatient care.
-On the other hand, differences in working methods and reporting among medical staff have led to significantly higher staff productivity compared to the Nordic countries.
-In recent years, a major challenge and opportunity for both Sweden and Norway has been to drive the productivity of healthcare processes.
+In France and Germany, conditions are very different to the Nordic countries’.
+The transition to lower care levels and specialization is not taking place on any large scale, mainly because healthcare is concentrated to hospitals and inpatient care.
+On the other hand, differences in working methods have led to significantly higher staff productivity compared to the Nordic countries, and shorter waiting times.